wzulfikar/lifelog/personal/migration.md

 Started to feel the pain with my [tumblr](http://tumblr.com) setup, I tried to find other alternatives.

 I used [GitBook](https://www.gitbook.com) before, to write documentation of a project I was working on.
-I wasn't really interested with it, but after digging more to the documentation and features, I feel really comfortable with it.
+I wasn't really interested with it, but after digging more to its documentation and features, I feel really comfortable with it.